rosacry/BeatSight/docs/CUTTING_EDGE_TRAINING_FEATURES.md

 | Gradient Accumulation | +0.2-0.5% | Larger effective batch (32×4=128) |
 | Monte Carlo Dropout | Premium tier | Uncertainty estimation at inference |
 | **TOTAL** | **+14-25% over baseline** | All combined in optimized pipeline |

+### Ghost Note Augmentation (NEW)

+Ghost notes are one of the hardest challenges in drum transcription because:
+- Low amplitude (10-20% of normal hits)
+- Often masked by other instruments
+- Similar to audio bleed
+- Subtle transients that are hard to distinguish from noise

+The new `GhostNoteAugmenter` synthesizes realistic ghost notes from normal hits by:
+1. **Attenuation**: Reduces amplitude by 12-18 dB based on target velocity
+2. **HF Roll-off**: Ghost notes lose high frequencies faster (physics-accurate)
+3. **Attack Softening**: Gentle fade-in mimics softer stick attack
+4. **Bleed Simulation**: Adds realistic bleed from hi-hats/cymbals
+5. **Masking**: Occasionally adds instrument masking (guitar, bass)
+6. **Noise Floor**: Realistic room noise at appropriate levels

+**Velocity Weight Boost**: Multi-task velocity weight increased from 0.1 to 0.3 to improve the model's ability to distinguish quiet hits from noise.

 ---